 Drugs that require metabolic activation by CYP2D6 to be effective (e.g., tamoxifen) theoretically could have reduced efficacy when administered concomitantly with inhibitors of CYP2D6 such as bupropion.
 Patients treated concomitantly with WELLBUTRIN SR and such drugs may require increased doses of the drug [see CLINICAL PHARMACOLOGY].

 Use extreme caution when coadministering WELLBUTRIN SR with other drugs that lower seizure threshold (e.g., other bupropion products, antipsychotics, antidepressants, theophylline, or systemic corticosteroids).
-Use low initial doses and increase the dose gradually [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].
+Use low initial doses and increase the dose gradually [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS].